Author: Douglas Niles

 I thought of writing something about the villains here, but then realized that I couldn’t come up with even one paragraph to describe them.
 They’re just more bad monsters doing bad things just because.

 Unsurprisingly, Niles’ writing is still fairly agonizing.
-The Coral Kingdom still suffers from the same issue that I called out way back in Darkwalker on Moonshae: the characters spend most of the time speaking in a normal, everyday tone, but at dramatic moments, they revert to an ersatz Shakespearesque style that jars terribly with the rest of the dialogue.
+The Coral Kingdom still suffers from the same issue that I called out way back in Darkwalker on Moonshae: the characters spend most of the time speaking in a normal, everyday tone, but in dramatic moments they revert to an ersatz Shakespearesque style that jars terribly with the rest of the dialogue.

 “Your ghastly missive cannot be met with other than loathing,” Robyn declared, pure force running like bedrock in her voice. […] “You tell us that he who is dead lives, and for this you deserve worse than scorn!”